ietf-wg-acme/acme/draft-ietf-acme-acme.md

 get a certificate:

 1. Apply for a certificate to be issued
-2. Fulfill the server's requirements for issuance
+2. Prove control of any identifiers requested in the certificate
 3. Await issuance and download the issued certificate

 The client's application for a certificate describes the desired certificate